 YellowBird’s breadth and depth of knowledge when evaluating clients means you can meet with more clients and provide accurate premium assessments, taking safety culture into account.
 Instead of scrambling to find people with the capabilities needed to travel to clients around the country, simply book an EHS pro with YellowBird.
 We can work on your project within days, instead of weeks or longer.

 It’s increasingly popular for insurers and risk management professionals to leverage the technology of third-party safety and compliance apps, like YellowBird.
 According to the 2020 Mitchell Work Comp Industry Survey, a poll of 100 workers’ compensation professionals:

 - 20% of organizations are already using Insuretech

 - 42% of organizations are likely to adopt advanced technology in the next 5 years

 - Risk mitigation, safety and risk management, fraud management and determining compensation were all cited as reasons to use advanced technology

 Using insuretech that meets your firm’s needs helps you stay competitive.
 YellowBird has the technology in place to help your company innovate its insurance services.
 We help insurers and risk management professionals facilitate:

 - Specialized support, based on industry

 All of these benefits can increase business for your firm and help you provide better service to clients.
 Watch this video to learn more about how YellowBird’s on-demand EHS pros can help.
-Sign up with YellowBird here.
+Get started with YellowBird today.